 Henrietta Lacks' family in court fighting for settlement over immortal 'HeLa cells' use

-BALTIMORE - The family of Henrietta Lacks will be in court Monday morning for settlement talks with Thermo Fischer Scientific, the biotech company they're suing for using Lacks' "HeLa cells."
+BALTIMORE - Henrietta Lacks' family is expected back in court Monday morning to continue their fight for compensation for her immortal cells, known as "HeLa cells."

-Lacks' cells were taken without permission while she was a patient for cervical cancer at Johns Hopkins in the 1950s and are responsible for several medical and cosmetic advancements.
+Lacks' cells were taken without permission while she was a patient for cervical cancer at Johns Hopkins in the 1950s.
+Those cells were involved in the development of several medical and cosmetic advancements.

 "We are proud to say no longer will Henrietta Lacks be ignored," Crump said in 2022.

-When doctors biopsied her cancer cells, they realized they doubled every 20 to 24 hours instead of dying.

-Her cells have played a critical role in developing the polio vaccine, and more recently, the COVID-19 vaccine.

-Thermo Fischer Scientific has argued in the past that no law prohibits them from replicating the cells and that the family should not be able to sue because too much time has passed.
+Thermo Fisher Scientific has argued in the past that no law prohibits them from replicating the cells and that the family should not be able to sue because too much time has passed.

 Crump argues that is not true.

-Note: Editor's Note: This article has been updated to reflect that the HeLa cells were taken without permission at Johns Hopkins.